ramirobasile/TennisFightingGame/README.txt

 List of actions and their uses:

-* Up: Used for moving up and down menues, and, in-match, for motion inputs.
+* Up: Used for moving up and down menues, and, in-match, for motion inputs

-* Down: Used for moving up and down menues, and, in-match, for motion inputs.
+* Down: Used for moving up and down menues, and, in-match, for motion inputs

 * Left: Used to move left.
 Quickly tapping twice will result in a dash and holding it afterwards will result in running for as long as it's held

 * Right: Used to move right.
 Quickly tapping twice will result in a dash and holding it afterwards will result in running for as long as it's held

 * Jump: Used to perform jump

 * Light: Used to throw light attacks

 * Medium: Used to throw medium attacks

 * Heavy: Used to throw heavy attacks

 * Start: Used to end character selecion once all are ready and pause in-match